-The Advanced Dementia Care Specialist Certificate (formerly the Mental Health and the Older Adult Certificate) provides a deeper examination of treatment and management options designed to improve patient and client safety as well as medical and psychosocial outcomes that reinforce personhood for persons with mid-to-late stages of dementia.
-Leading clinical and research experts from UW–Madison and the region will engage participants in a comprehensive learning experience designed to build their expertise in quality advanced dementia care.
+The Advanced Dementia Care Specialist Certificate provides a deeper examination of treatment and management options designed to improve patient and client safety as well as medical and psychosocial outcomes that reinforce personhood for persons with mid-to-late stages of dementia.
+Leading clinical and research experts from UW–Madison and the region will engage participants in a comprehensive learning experience, designed to build their expertise in quality advanced dementia care.

-- Take any eight day-long classes of your choice (5 Continuing Education Hours per class, $160/class with early-bird registration).
+- Take any eight day-long classes of your choice (5 Continuing Education Hours per class, $160/class).
 Note: The fall and spring semester classes will be different to provide plenty of options for students to choose from.

-- When you have completed attending classes, write a final paper (3-5 pages) on one of the eight classes you have taken.
-Details will be specified.
+- When you have completed attending classes, write a final paper:

-The total number of CE hours for the Advanced Dementia Care Specialist Certificate is 53 or 5.3 CEUs.
-This includes the Summer Institute and the eight classes.
+The total number of Continuing Education Hours for the Advanced Dementia Care Specialist Certificate is 50 (5 CEUs).
+This includes the Summer Institute (10 hours) and eight 5-hour classes.

 If you have questions about the certificate or your progress through the requirements of the certificate, please contact Jenee Jerome at firstname.lastname@example.org.